 In 2014 the FDA evaluated the effects of eating fish during pregnancy and found that pregnant women who ate two seafood meals (8 to 12 oz) per week improved their child’s IQ by 3.3 points by nine years of age.

 Omega-3 Fatty Acids

-The active form of omega-3 fatty acids, DHA and EPA, are found almost exclusively in ocean algae and fish that have eaten algae, like salmon.
+The active form of omega-3 fatty acids, DHA and EPA, are found almost exclusively in ocean algae, seaweed, and fish that have eaten algae, like salmon.
 The inactive and less valuable form of omega-3 fatty acids (ALA) is found in some plant-based foods such as walnuts, flax, chia seeds, and Canola oil.
 While ALA is still valuable, the body can only utilize about five percent of it.
 Infants use even less.

 Because omega-3 fatty acids are not made by the body, they must be consumed through our diets.
 It is essential that we eat them!
 Ideally, the active forms of omega-3s should come from the recommended two to three seafood meals (or at least 8 ounces) of seafood per week.
 These can include canned salmon or tuna.
 If necessary, use omega-3 fatty acid supplements, but don’t replace seafood with fish oil supplements if you can avoid it.
 While fish oil pills are helpful, recent research indicates that the benefits from eating seafood exceed those of supplements.
 For instance, studies show a protective association between eating fish and reduced risk of coronary heart disease.
 It remains unclear whether fish oil supplements have the same effect.